 You can reach ‘Gods own country’ by air and landing in Kochi.
 From there, take a road trip to Kumarakom.
 You can also take the train as Kerala is well connected.
 The best time to visit would be from October to May.

 3. Madurai, Tamil Nadu

-A prime heritage city of Tamil Nadu, Madurai has an immense cultural and educational importance in the state.
+A prime heritage city of Tamil Nadu, Madurai, has an immense cultural and educational importance in the state.
 It is also one of the important industrial towns.
 With several historical monuments, Madurai also attracts pilgrims from all over the country.
 Two of the most prominent temples in Madurai are Meenakshi Amman Temple and Tirumalai Nayak Palace that give splendid glimpses of the rich traditional Dravidian architecture with stunning and intricate designs.
-It is also referred to as the ‘Athens of the East’ as it is situated on the banks of River Vaigai.
+It is referred to as ‘Athens of the East’ as it is situated on the banks of River Vaigai.
 Tread on foot in the old town for an enriching historical experience that you will remember for a lifetime.

 Direct trains are available to Madurai from many cities in India.
 Madurai is also well connected with other cities of India via flights.
 464 km from Chennai, you can also hop on buses to reach Madurai.
 Plan your trip between October and May as it gets quite hot in Summers.